Glossary TermApril 20, 2024

 High volume means:

-• Lots of traders are watching this coin
+• Many traders are watching this coin

-• Big players (institutions, whales) are involved
+• Large players (institutions, whales) are involved

 • News or events are driving action